venture23-aleo/verulink/docs/architecture_overview.md

 #### Bridge Contract
 Bridge contract is responsible for sending and receiving messages and does not concern with the contents of the message.
 It will make sure that the message is accessible only to the contract that the message was addressed to.
+For detailed design and interface we can follow below link:
 [BridgeContract Design And Interface](bridge_contract.md)